WomenAndTech/static-site/README.md

 # Women&&Tech
-Below are instructions for adding interviews to the current site.
-If global changes are required, they should be updated in the Style Guide as well.
+Below are instructions for adding interviews and page content to the current site.
+If global changes are required, they should be updated in the Style Guide which contains all the development files (e.g. Sass files).
+The updated CSS file and any HTML revisions should then be added back to this repo.

 <br>

 ## Style Guide

-The Style Guide contains examples, style patterns, code snippets and page templates and can be viewed here:
+The Style Guide should be used as a reference for adding content to the site.
+It contains examples, style patterns, code snippets and page templates and can be viewed here:
 <http://womenandtech.github.io/style_guide>

-The Style Guide repo can be viewed here:
+The Style Guide *repo* can be viewed here:
 <https://github.com/WomenAndTech/style_guide>

 <br>

 ## Text Editors and Consistent Code Styles

-This project uses [editorconfig](http://editorconfig.org/) to maintain a consistent coding style.
+This project uses [editorconfig](http://editorconfig.org/) to maintain consistent coding styles.
 Make sure your text editor has the editorconfig [plugin](http://editorconfig.org/#download) installed.

 **Atom Users:** The Whitespace plugin (installed by default) has `Trim trailing whitespace` option turned on.
 Turn this *off* in the Whitespace plugin settings, otherwise it overwrites the setting in [.editorconfig](.editorconfig).

 <br>

 ## Making Updates

 ### Local development setup

+If you're unfamiliar with Git, Github and the Command Line, view the [Intro to Git](docs/intro-to-git.md) doc.

-**Step 1:** Make a local copy of this repo and ave it to your computer by *cloning* it.
+**Step 1:** Clone this repo to make a local copy

-[Clone a copy](https://help.github.com/articles/cloning-a-repository/) using Command Line OR use software such as [SourceTree](https://www.sourcetreeapp.com) to [clone the repo](https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html#Clonearepository-CloningarepositorywithSourceTree).
+Use Command Line or software such as [SourceTree](https://www.sourcetreeapp.com) or [Github Desktop](https://help.github.com/desktop/) to clone the repo.

-For more info about Git and Github, view the [Intro to Git](docs/intro-to-git.md) doc.
+**Step 2:** Run a local server

-**Step 2:** Unlike HTML files, to view PHP files, you must run a local server.
+This site uses PHP files to do basic templating and add dynamic content.
+Unlike HTML files, to view PHP files, you must run a local server.

 For Macs:

-* Open Terminal and navigate to your local copy, saved in step 1.
+* Open Terminal and navigate to your local copy from step 1.
 * use the *change directory* (`cd`) command and the path to your project files
-  * shortcut: type cd, space then drag your folder into Terminal

 ```
 cd /Users/username/path/to/static-site
 ```
+**shortcut:** type cd, space then drag your folder into Terminal to add the file directory path

 * Run the following command in Terminal to start your local server.